-Hawkins argues that the sales world is changing – becoming ever more difficult for Sales Professionals - because the buyer's world has changed.
+Hawkins argues that the sales world is changing – becoming ever more difficult for Sales Proffesionals – because the buyer's world has changed:

-- Buyers have access to information and can buy without sales people – and actually prefer to.
+- buyers have access to information and can buy without sales people – and actually prefer to do so.

 Hawkins sites the adoption of lead generation, engagement and nurturing platforms such as technology such as:

-Hamkins points to a future of "Guided selling" and ever more advanced, technology-driven inside sales as an alternative to costly field sales operations in the medium term.
-Digital sales people with highly evolved digital skills will rapidly replace old school sales people he argues but he concludes that within 20 years AI will replace 95% of all sales jobs.
+Hawkins points to a future of "guided selling" and ever more advanced, technology-driven inside sales as an alternative to costly field sales operations in the medium term.
+Digital sales people with highly evolved digital skills will rapidly replace old school sales people he argues but he concludes that, within 20 years, AI will replace 95% of all sales jobs.

-Hawkins goes on to add that customers values are changing too and argues that buyers simply don't value personal relationships in the same way and quotes research by Forrester that states that 75% of B2B buyers think that buying from a website is more convenient than buying from a salesperson and that the majority of B2B buyers trust reviews online more than they trust advice from salespeople.
-Examining a typical B2B buyer's journey it already appears that 60% or more is done without a sales person involved and that buyers prefer to self-serve where they can.
+Hawkins goes on to add that customers values are changing too and argues that buyers simply don't value personal relationships in the same way.
+He quotes research by Forrester that states that 75% of B2B buyers think that buying from a website is more convenient than buying from a salesperson and that the majority of B2B buyers trust reviews online more than they trust advice from salespeople.
+Examining a typical B2B buyer's journey, it already appears that 60% or more is done without a sales-person involved and that buyers prefer to self-serve where they can.

 Hawkins believes that the profession faces a huge cull as the winning of customers becomes a more sophisticated team game.
 Only A-graders will remain.
 These people will be genuine experts – the kind of people whom customers would pay to have a conversation with.